Consensys/doc.goquorum/docs/Concepts/NetworkAndChainID.md

-# Network and Chain ID
+# Network and chain ID

-An Ethereum network is run using a Network ID and a Chain ID.
+An Ethereum network is run using a network ID and a chain ID.

 The network ID is a property of a peer, not of the chain the peer is managing.
 Network ID is passed in via the command line by `--networkid <id>`.
 Its purpose is to separate peers that are running under a